This page has moved to here!

 - Two acting internships (AI).
 One of the AIs must be in Internal Medicine and the other is a discipline selected by the student.

 - A teaching practicum/scholarly project

 The Acting Internship in Internal Medicine consolidates and refines the student's Internal Medicine medical knowledge and clinical skills at a level of competency necessary to deliver comprehensive care to medical inpatients.
 Through increased responsibility in the evaluation and management of patients and through closely supervised direct patient care experiences, students attain a level of competence and self-confidence sufficient to be prepared for entering their first year of residency.
-This Acting Internship must be completed at either Fletcher Allen Health Care in Burlington or Danbury Hospital in Danbury, Connecticut.
-(4 weeks)
+This Acting Internship must be completed at either the University of Vermont Medical Center in Burlington or Danbury Hospital or Norwalk Hospital in the Western Connecticut Health Network, Connecticut (4 weeks)

 Each student completes at least one month of Acting Internship in addition to the Acting Internship in Internal Medicine.
 This Acting Internship is in a specialty of the student's choosing and consolidates and refines the student's medical knowledge and clinical skills at a level of competency necessary to deliver comprehensive care to inpatients.
 Through increased responsibility in the evaluation and management of patients and through closely supervised direct patient care experiences, students attain a level of competence and self-confidence sufficient to be prepared for entering their first year of residency.
-This Acting Internship may be in any inpatient service that fulfills the requirements and be completed at Fletcher Allen Health Care, or at an approved affiliate site.
-(4 weeks)
+This Acting Internship may be in any inpatient service that fulfills the requirements and be completed at the University of Vermont Medical Center, or at an approved affiliate site.